unraid/docs/docs/unraid-os/manual/applications.md

 installed and provides capabilities for upgrading the installed plugins to new releases.
-It also provides the ability to install plugins from this tab, but it is recommended that if the plugin is known to Community applications that plugins are instead installed from the **Apps** tab.
+It also provides the ability to install plugins from this tab, but it is recommended that if the plugin is known to Community Applications that plugins are instead installed from the **Apps** tab.

 As part of improving core sometimes a plugin's functionality gets incorporated into a new Unraid release making the plugin superfluous